 We consult with our members to understand your education and learning needs.
 We use our brand, resources and influence to ensure you have access to a range of programmes available to meet your needs according to your resources.

 Our education and learning offering is here to:

-Information on accreditation and re-accreditation costs.
+Information on legal training and education

 Feedback from you will help us improve out website.
 If you would like us to contact you please leave your contact details.

 In early 2020, we’ll be launching a new digital learning environment.

 Our initial focus will be on compliance and in-house content, but we’ll be broadening our offering in the future and all expressions of interest are welcome.

 If you’d like to write or review digital education content for the platform, email your CV to Chris Walsh with an outline of your specialisms and any previous experience in producing material for subject specific and digital audiences.